 Rakesh Jhunjhunwala is in favour of being both – a trader and an investor.
 He often says that short term trading offers short term gain while long term investing gives long term capital formation.
 One way he puts it is – “trading is what gives you the capital to invest”

-While his long term picks in companies like Titan Industries, CRISIL and Lupin are more known, the ace investor loves tactical positions in stocks using the trading route with the use of technical analysis.
+His long term picks in companies like Titan Industries, CRISIL and Lupin are more known.
+What’s not popular is that the ace investor loves to take tactical positions in stocks using the trading route.
+For this he uses technical analysis.

 Investing Principle 2 : Put Emotions into Everything except Stocks